equinor/fusion-framework/vue-press/src/guide/app/ag-grid.md

 ## Ag-Grid Cookbook

-You can easily setup Ag Grid in fusion-framework enabled apps by following these steps:
+You can easily setup AG Grid in fusion-framework enabled apps by following these steps:

 - Setup Ag Grid lisencing according to the [enableAgGrid guide](/fusion-framework/modules/ag-grid/).
 - Install the required @ag-grid-community packages